Mintbase/Grants-Program/applications/setheum-launchpad-crowdsales-pallet.md

 We happen to be working on a similar product in Setheum, providing the High-End LaunchPad (HELP) Protocol to do just that for the projects building/deploying their tokens on Setheum as smartcontracts contracts.

-Therefore, to raise funds ourselves, we are developing this pallet for the Substrate Community to benefit from it, and for us to raise funds from the Web3 Foundation General Grants Program.
+Therefore, to raise funds ourselves, we are developing this pallet for the Substrate Community to benefit from it, and for us to raise funds from the Mintbase General Grants Program.

 The idea is to use the grant program to raise funds for deploying our dedicated Setheum Network nodes to go live.